College of Arts & Humanities Research & Impact Support

 Luca has a BA and MA in Musicology, and PhD in Music, and before his university career he was systems administrator in a big software house.
 His current position thus perfectly merges his intellectual interest in the Arts and Humanities and his passion for all things technological.

-Dr Fraser Rowan - College KE and Impact Manager
+Dr Fraser Rowan - College KE and Innovation Manager

-Fraser has over 17 years of Knowledge Exchange within the University of Glasgow.
+Fraser has over 18 years of Knowledge Exchange within the University of Glasgow.
 He has initiated/facilitated projects with external organisations across the areas of Arts, Business, Chemistry, Computing Science, Education, Engineering, Law and Social Sciences.
-Originally based within the University's centralised Research and Enterprise (now Research and Innovation) as a Business Development Manager, Fraser joined the College of Arts in 2010.
-Since then, he has supported the development of over 75 GKE Fund applications, securing in excess of £350,00 for the College of Arts.
+Originally based within the University's centralised Research and Enterprise (now Research and Innovation) as a Business Development Manager, Fraser joined the College of Arts & Humanities in 2010.
+Since then, he has supported the development of over 75 GKE Fund applications, securing in excess of £350,00 for the College of Arts & Humanities.

 Fraser's role broadly encompasses all aspects of partnership and project development, in particular with the non-academic community.
 Crucial to the functionality of his role is his links to the University’s Contracts Team and the Commercialisation and Intellectual Property Office.